Epoxy Garage Floor vs Polyaspartic: An Honest Contractor's Guide

 Epoxy: As a rigid, plastic-like shell, epoxy doesn't move.
 Your concrete, however, is constantly expanding and contracting with temperature changes.
 As the concrete shifts, the brittle epoxy can't flex with it.
 This stress leads to cracks, delamination, and peeling.

 Polyaspartic: Polyaspartic is engineered to remain flexible.
 It expands and contracts in tandem with your concrete, maintaining its bond regardless of the season.
 Whether it's a brutal, icy winter or a humid, 100-degree summer, the bond holds.
-This is a key reason why polyaspartic is better than epoxy For all US climates.
+This is a key reason why polyaspartic is better than epoxy for all US climates.

 Fumes and Chemicals (VOCs)